A well-kept secret amongst enthusiastic drinkers, these hidden bars in Singapore aren't hard to find if you know where to look!

 7. Live Twice

-Taking up the space of the now-defunct Flagship, Jigger and Pony’s Live Twice transports you to another world akin to Wong Kar-wai movies, from the dim lighting to the wooden interiors to the eclectic mix of music playing in the background.
-Don’t expect saccharine cocktails at this hidden bar – instead, you’re presented with a line-up of spirit-forward cocktails.
+Taking up the space of the now-defunct Flagship, Jigger and Pony’s Live Twice transports you to another world.
+The space is akin to Wong Kar-wai movies, from the dim lighting to the wooden interiors to the eclectic mix of music playing in the background.
+Don’t expect saccharine cocktails at this hidden bar.
+Instead, you’re presented with a line-up of spirit-forward cocktails.
 Take the Mizuwari, for example.
 It’s a blend of Nikka Coffey Grain Whisky and Nikka Coffey Malt Whisky that is steeped in a pot with Hokkaido soft water for a minimum of three days.
 The result?
 A potent drink that goes down smoother than butter on warm toast.

 Travel back to the 50s at this quaint colonial bar.
 Previously a canteen for the British Army back in 1953, Colbar is tucked along Whitchurch Road.
 Serving up a wide selection of craft beers and comforting Hainanese and Western grub, this bar’s selling point is its charming atmosphere.
 From a vintage weighing machine to historic photos of Colbar Football Club, the casual watering hole delivers a slice of old Singapore.